Skip to main content

 tip

-You don't need to know resource IDs or type names.
+You do not need to know resource IDs or type names.
 The resource picker shows human-readable names from your connected integrations.

 Registering Resources

-Click Register Resource in the Resources tab to open the Discover & Register dialog.
+Click Register Resource in the Resources tab to open the Discover and Register dialog.
 MeetLoyd automatically scans your connected integrations and lists available resources:

 • GitHub — your organizations and repositories